 Health Profession Corporations and registrants who practise dentistry through them are directly subject to certain specific statutory obligations and restrictions under Part 4 of the Health Professions Act (HPA), including:

 Section 14.1 of the HPA also now specifically confirms that registrants who practise through a dental corporation are not shielded from personal liability for professional negligence, or from the applicability to them of the requirements of the HPA, Dentists Regulation, and BCCOHP’s Bylaws.

-With respect to the Application for Approval of Dental Corporation Name, please note that we have included spaces to fill in the names of all dentists who are, or will be, either voting or non-voting shareholders of the corporation, as that information is needed to determine if the name complies with all requirements in the Bylaws.
+With respect to the Dentist Application for Approval of Health Profession Corporation Name, please note that we have included spaces to fill in the names of all dentists who are, or will be, either voting or non-voting shareholders of the corporation, as that information is needed to determine if the name complies with all requirements in the Bylaws.